 A remission is when a tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, cancer medications, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent neuroblastoma.

-The treatment of recurrent neuroblastoma depends on where the tumor recurred, the previous treatment, tumor biology and the possible gene mutations.
-While there are treatments that work well for patients with low-risk and intermediate-risk disease who have a recurrence where the original tumor started, recurrent high-risk neuroblastoma remains difficult to cure completely.
-Neuroblastoma comes back in approximately 50% of children with high-risk disease.
+Refractory cancer is cancer that continues to grow despite treatment.
+The treatment of refractory and recurrent neuroblastoma depends on the location of the previous treatment, tumor biology, the risk group at diagnosis, and whether there are certain gene mutations.
+There are treatments that work well for patients with low-risk and intermediate-risk disease who have a recurrence where the original tumor started.
+Recurrent high-risk neuroblastoma remains difficult to treat successfully.
+Neuroblastoma comes back in approximately 40% to 50% of children with high-risk disease.

 Tyrosine kinase inhibitors.
-Tyrosine kinase inhibitors are drugs that block cell communication and can stop tumor growth.
+TKIs are a group of drugs that block cell communication and can stop tumor growth.
 Drugs that inhibit ALK are being tested in clinical trials.
-Other tyrosine kinase inhibitors that are being tested in clinical trials include inhibitors of the epidermal growth factor receptor (EGFR) and the insulin growth factor 1 receptor (IGR1R).
-These receptors help tumor cells grow and blocking them may slow or stop neuroblastoma growth.
+Other tyrosine kinase inhibitors that are being tested in clinical trials include inhibitors of the epidermal growth factor receptor (EGFR) and the RAS-MAPK signaling pathway.
+These receptors help tumor cells grow, and blocking them may slow or stop neuroblastoma growth.